How to choose the right hearing protection at work

 You must have systems in place to monitor compliance with it and that it is used correctly, and take steps to enforce this.
 That includes disciplinary action for people who repeatedly do not wear hearing protection.

-How to choose the correct hearing protection to use
+How to choose the correct hearing protection to use at work

 SNR is your guide to how strong a hearing protector is